 Abundance - A one-way ANOVA was used to test the effect of Reach on fish abundance with 2012 fish abundance data and the three seasons (Spring, Summer, and Fall) as replicates.
 A two-way ANOVA was carried out on 2013 fish abundance data assuming Reach as a main effect and Season as a repeated measures effect.
 Sites within reaches were used as replicates for testing the effect of Reach with 2013 data (site replicates were not available for 2012).
 A one-way ANOVA was also used to analyze 2013 sculpin data because this species was only caught during one season.
 All analyses were performed separately for Chinook, steelhead, brook trout, and sculpin.
-No abundance analyses by reach were performed for bull trout because none were collected in Reach 2.
-Power analyses were performed to determine the magnitude of effect needed to achieve reasonable statistical power.
+No abundance analyses by reach were performed to determine the magnitude of effect needed to achieve reasonable statistical power.